 Research brings about progress and advancement that changes and saves lives.
 Therefore, it is an important part of our mission.
-The University of Texas School of Dentistry at Houston faculty members are investigating:
+UTSD faculty members are investigating:

 - saliva as a diagnostic tool using proteomic analysis

 - mechanisms of autoimmune disease

 - mechanisms of mucosal immunity

 - advanced imaging for diagnosis and treatment of craniofacial anomalies

 - molecular imaging of oral cavity and other cancers using nanotechnology

-- oral manifestations of HIV infection
+- · oral manifestations of HIV infection

 - tissue engineering

-The School of Dentistry has a strong commitment to building the workforce of oral health scientists for the 21st century.
+The UTSD has a strong commitment to building the workforce of oral health scientists for the 21st century.